2021 Predictions: What Psychic Nikki Sees For Us In The Coming Year: A Slow Transition Back To Normal

-(CBSNY/CBS Local) — For many people, 2020 can’t end soon enough.
-The year has been dominated by any number of huge stories, from the COVID-19 pandemic and resulting economic upheaval, to the latest presidential election and civil unrest following the death of George Floyd.
+(CBSNY/CBS Local) — For many people, 2020 couldn’t end soon enough.
+The year was dominated by big stories, from the COVID-19 pandemic and resulting economic upheaval, to the last presidential election and civil unrest following the death of George Floyd.
 And that doesn’t even include the wildfires that ravaged the west coast or the deaths of Kobe Bryant and many other celebrities.

 Let’s get to the biggest question right at the top.
 Will 2021 be better than 2020?
 “Absolutely it will be,” says Nikki.
 “It’s the Age of Aquarius, so there’s a very rare alignment between Saturn and Jupiter today.
 (This interview took place December 21.).
 And that hasn’t happened since 1623.
 Now Aquarius is a humanitarian sign.
 So people are going to help each other.”